chengcli/cup/cups/cup-1.rst

 the reaction rate calculation is performed by the ``MultiRate`` which must pass the effective stoichiometric coefficients back to the ``ReactionRate`` object.

-Pass the effective stoichiometric coefficients is done in the ``updateROP`` method (update the rate of progress) of the ``Kinetics`` class:
+Passing the effective stoichiometric coefficients is done in the ``updateROP`` method (update the rate of progress) of the ``Kinetics`` class:

 .. code-block:: C++